Civil War Centennial Publications Collection

 Scope and Content of Collection

-The Civil War Centennial Publications Collection, (1914-1987, bulk 1961-1964) contains various publications referencing the
+The Civil War Centennial Publications Collection (1914-1987, bulk 1961-1964) consists of maps, pamphlets and publications

-States Civil War Centennial Commission.
-The Commission was asked to work with each of the forty-eight U.S. states to create
+related to the American Civil War Centennial Commission authorized by Congress in 1957.
+The Commission was asked to work with

-state-level commissions to commemorate the war, and to coordinate Centennial activities.
-Commemoration activities began in
+each of the forty-eight U.S. states to create state-level commissions to commemorate the war, and to coordinate Centennial

-1957, four years prior to the 100th anniversary of the Battle of Fort Sumter and ended in 1965 with the 100th anniversary
+activities.
+Commemoration activities began in 1957, four years prior to the 100th anniversary of the Battle of Fort Sumter,

 Arrangement

-1914-1987 (bulk 1961-1964).
+1914-1987 (Bulk 1961-1964).

 Subjects and Indexing Terms